-Washington, D.C., is Home to America's Largest Collection of Parasites
+Washington, D.C., Is Home to America's Largest Collection of Parasites

 Phillips and a team of like-minded scientists recently used the National Parasite Collection to simulate these changes, by looking at how the whereabouts of parasite groups have shifted over time, and how those ranges relate to climate.
 They estimated that between 5 and 10 percent of parasite species will go extinct by 2070 because of climate change, as will 30 percent of parasitic worms.

-These are conservative figures, born of research that has been heavily skewed towards North America, says Carrie Cizauskas from the University of California, Berkeley, who was involved in the study.
+These are conservative figures, born of research that has been heavily skewed toward North America, says Carrie Cizauskas from the University of California, Berkeley, who was involved in the study.
 “There’s hardly any data across Africa.
-There’s very little parasite research in global biodiversity hotspots, which are also likely to be parasite biodiversity hotspots.”
+There’s very little parasite research in global-biodiversity hot spots, which are also likely to be parasite-biodiversity hot spots.”
 With a more detailed portrait of our parasitic planet, Cizauskas says that scientists can work out which groups are most in need of saving.

 The very concept of saving parasites is so counterintuitive that Cizauskas and her colleagues found it hard to publish their studies on parasite extinction risk.
 Reviewers would say, “Why should we conserve these things that everyone thinks are gross?”
 This attitude seems especially trenchant, but as I’ve written before, history suggests that it can change.
 Microbes were once seen as germs; now, we’re starting to appreciate how important those in our bodies are for our health.
 Top predators were once seen as competitors or trophies; now, conservationists talk about protecting or even reintroducing them.
 Parasites could get the same reputational makeover.